michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 Based on the prediction results, we built and backtested three long-short trading strategies, and the hypothetical performance of the strategies are shown below.

 ![alt text](plots/figure1_strategy_performance.png)

-**Please notice that this project is for demonstration only and not intended for any investment advice.** <br />
-All data and code are available at the [repository](https://github.com/michaelli99/1.S-P500-Index-Return-Prediction) for replication purpose. <br />

 The general workflow of the project is demonstrated below: